Overview of share snapshots for Azure Files

 General backup purposes

 After you create a file share, you can periodically create a share snapshot of the file share to use it for data backup.
 A share snapshot, when taken periodically, helps maintain previous versions of data that can be used for future audit requirements or disaster recovery.
+We recommend using Azure file share backup as a backup solution for taking and managing snapshots.
+You may also take and manage snapshots yourself, using either CLI or PowerShell.

 A share snapshot is a point-in-time, read-only copy of your data.
 You can create, delete, and manage snapshots by using the REST API.
 Same capabilities are also available in the client library, Azure CLI, and Azure portal.